 What Is Tonsillitis In Babies?

-Tonsils are a part of the lymphatic system and constitute the body’s first line of defense (1).
+Tonsils are a part of the lymphatic system and constitute the body’s first line of defense (2).
 They are present on the left and right dorsal side of the throat and are visible as two pink lumps at the back of the mouth.
-The tonsils protect the upper respiratory system from pathogens that enter the body through nasal or oral route.
+The tonsils protect the upper respiratory system from pathogens that enter the body through nose or mouth.
 However, this makes them vulnerable to infections, leading to tonsillitis.

 Causes Of Tonsillitis In Babies

-Numerous types of bacteria or virus can invade the tonsils and cause inflammation.
-Following are the common ones:
+Numerous types of bacteria or viruses can invade the tonsils and cause inflammation.
+Following are the common pathogens that affect tonsils:

-- Common cold virus: The common cold is the leading cause for tonsillitis (2).
-A set of viruses including influenza virus, adenovirus, coronavirus, rhinovirus, cause cold.
+- Common cold virus: The common cold is the leading cause for tonsillitis (3).
+A set of viruses, including influenza virus, adenovirus, coronavirus, rhinovirus, cause cold.

-- Group A streptococcus bacteria: Bacterial infection is the reasons for 30% of tonsillitis cases, with group A streptococcus bacteria being the principal cause (3).
+- Group A streptococcus bacteria: Bacterial infection is the reason for 30% of tonsillitis cases, with group A streptococcus bacteria being the principal cause (4).

-- Other bacteria: Some other bacteria that can cause tonsillitis are chlamydia pneumoniae, streptococcus pneumoniae, staphylococcus aureus, and mycoplasma pneumoniae.
-In rare cases, tonsillitis is caused by fusobacterium, pertussis, syphilis, and gonorrhoea bacteria.
+- Other bacteria: Some other bacteria that can cause tonsillitis are chlamydia pneumoniae, streptococcus pneumoniae, and staphylococcus aureus.

-- Redness in the throat: Every time your baby opens his mouth you can see a distinct redness at the back of his throat, at the location of the tonsils.
-There could even be a yellowish or whitish layer atop the tonsils, indicating pus/aggregation of white blood cells.
+- Redness in the throat: There is a distinct redness at the back of the baby’s throat, at the location of the tonsils.
+There could even be a yellowish or whitish layer atop the tonsils, indicating pus/aggregation of the white blood cells.

 - Excessive drooling: Your baby may not want to swallow due to a throat infection.
 It leaves excessive saliva in the mouth, and your baby might drool more than normal.

-- Earache: The pain from the tonsils can radiate to the ears, which makes the baby tug at them especially when he is swallowing and coughing.
-He may appear fussy whenever he tugs at his ears and cry.
+- Earache: The pain from the tonsils can radiate to the ears, which makes the baby tug at them, especially when they are swallowing and coughing.
+The baby may appear fussy and even cry when they tug the ears.

-- Fever: The body detects the presence of a pathogen, and therefore increasing the body temperature, noted as fever.
+- Fever: The body detects the presence of a pathogen, thereby increasing the body temperature, noted as fever.

-- Bad breath: Bacterial activity in the throat creates compounds that emit a foul smell, resulting in bad breath in your baby.
+- Bad breath: Bacterial activity in the throat creates compounds that emit a foul smell, resulting in bad breath.

-- Swollen lymph nodes: Tonsils are a part of the lymphatic system, and an infection can lead to the swelling of the lymph nodes around the neck and below the jaw (5).
-Swollen lymph nodes have lumps of varying sizes.
+- Swollen lymph nodes: Tonsils are a part of the lymphatic system, and an infection can lead to the swelling of the lymph nodes around the neck and below the jaw (7).

-- Tonsillitis rash: It is also called scarlet fever, and occurs when the streptococcus group A bacteria is the cause of the infection.
-The bacteria releases a toxin in the body, forming red rashes on the neck, back, abdomen and the face (6).
+- Tonsillitis rash: It is also called scarlet fever and can occur when the streptococcus group A bacteria is the cause of the infection.
+The bacteria release a toxin in the body, forming red rashes on the neck, back, abdomen, and face (8).
 The tongue develops small sores, which give it a strawberry-like appearance.
 In severe cases, the tongue may turn dark red with the presence of white patches.

-Tonsillitis can strike a baby at any age.
-If you notice any of above symptoms, then visit a doctor to get your baby’s throat checked.
+Tonsillitis can affect babies of all ages.
+If you notice any of the above symptoms, then visit a doctor to get your baby’s throat checked.

 How Is Tonsillitis Diagnosed?

-The doctor makes a conclusive diagnosis of the disease through the following steps of examination:
+The doctor diagnoses the disease through the following steps of examination (9):

 - Visual inspection of the throat: The infant’s throat is thoroughly checked for all the signs of tonsillitis.
-Visible symptoms are the first giveaway for the presence of the infection.
 Most medical professionals draw conclusions based on this one examination.

 - Feeling for swollen tissue: Tonsils swell when they get infected and may also cause an inflammation of the lymph nodes around the neck.
 The doctor will feel the skin around the neck and jaw for any swelling or lumps.

 - Laboratory testing of throat swab: A sterile medical swab is used to sponge some fluid from the tonsils, which is then sent to the laboratory to ascertain the exact type of bacteria or virus that caused tonsillitis.
 It even helps differentiate it from conditions such as strep throat.
-The latter is caused by streptococcus bacteria, but a baby could get inflamed and infected tonsils from other types of bacteria and viruses as well (7).
+The latter is caused by streptococcus bacteria, but a baby could develop inflamed and infected tonsils from other types of bacteria and viruses as well.
 Throat swab works at determining the precise cause.

 - Blood test: The doctor may recommend a complete blood test.
 A high presence of lymphocytes, in combination with other symptoms, can conclude the presence of tonsillitis.

-Care is what makes a difference in the case of tonsillitis.
-In fact, it improves the efficacy of the medication as well.
-Here is what you can do to make your baby feel better during tonsillitis:
+Home care can improve the efficacy of the medication and help the baby recover soon after the tonsillectomy.
+Here is what you can do to make your baby feel better during tonsillitis (1):

-- Let him drink more liquids: If the baby is younger than six months, then he is already on an exclusive liquid diet of breast milk.
+- More liquids: If the baby is younger than six months, then the baby is already on an exclusive liquid diet of breast milk.
 For babies older than six months, you can feed thin purees and soups.
 Fluids naturally flush the tonsils, keeping them moist and subsiding the irritation.
-Do not give anything cold, hot or too sweet since it can irritate the tonsils.
+Do not give anything cold, hot, or too sweet since it can irritate the wound.

-- Let the baby get plenty of rest: Just like any other disease, rest is necessary to ensure a speedy recovery from tonsillitis as well.
-It helps soothe the irritation and reduce the severity of the fever.
+- Plenty of rest: Rest is necessary to ensure a speedy recovery from tonsillitis.
+It helps soothe irritation and reduce the severity of the fever.

 - Install a humidifier (optional): A humidifier dissipates water vapor into the surroundings.
 Babies with tonsillitis can be sensitive to dry air since it has an abrasive effect on the sore tonsils.
 Healthy levels of humidity provide relief from tonsil pain.
 If it is not possible to install a humidifier, then just keep the baby away from drafts of dry air.

-- The doctor will prescribe a list of antibiotics as part of post-operative care.
-Follow the prescription without fail since these medicines will play a crucial role in preventing an infection at the site of the surgery.
+- The doctor will prescribe any antibiotics as part of post-operative care.
+Follow the prescription without fail since these medicines will play a crucial role in preventing infection at the site of the surgery.

-- If your baby can feed solid food, then the doctor will recommend certain dos and don’ts for feeding.
+- If your baby is on solids, then the doctor will recommend certain dos and don’ts for feeding.
 Adhere to the diet plan to prevent discomfort and infection.